dgc-network/dgc-contract-backup/docs/source/sabre_transaction_family.rst

 * the address for the contract registry

 .. note:: These inputs/outputs are for the general Sawtooth transaction.
-   They are required for any transaction, whether it is a Sabre transaction or a transaction of any other transaction family.
+   They are required for any transaction, whether it is a Smart transaction or a transaction of any other transaction family.
    However, the inputs/outputs fields in the ``CreateContractAction``, above,  are not related to the ones listed in the Sawtooth